merces/bashacks/README.md

 ## 3. Installation

- Put bashacks.sh in some directory and 'source' it to your shell using .bashrc for example:
+ After generate bashacks.sh using Makefile provided, put in some directory and 'source' it to your shell using .bashrc for example:

+    $ make
     $ sudo mv bashacks.sh /opt
     $ echo "source /opt/bashacks.sh" >> $HOME/.bashrc
     $ source /opt/bashacks.sh

  And that's all.
-You can now call the available functions from bash.
+You can now call the available functions from command line.

  Additionally you need to install libudis86 to use sc2asm function.
 Go to http://udis86.sourceforge.net, download the latest version and run: